-So, it's essential for employees to think thrifty to save money.
+So, it's essential for employee financial wellbeing to think thrifty to save money.
 You can help them to do just that – which can have a positive impact on your organisation!

-Spotting the 8 signs of financial stress is important
+What are the 8 signs of financial stress?

 - Increase in sick days.

 - Anxiety and/or depression.

 With the ongoing cost of living crisis, more employees are finding it difficult to set aside their financial anxiety when coming to work.
 The pressure of financial troubles has caused people around the UK to take serious measures to stay afloat.

 Employees are doing everything they can to keep up with rising bills and everyday costs; some are even taking up second jobs.
 The ongoing pressure caused by financial troubles drives more people to become stressed over their financial position.
 The financial stress employees are experiencing has catastrophic effects on their mental and physical health and workplace performance.